xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

           Figure 9: A mouth state with a determined entry 'R(a)' and an undetermined entry 'R(b)'.

+The process of propagation of recipes ended with dead-lock states.
+In order to understand the nature of dead-lock states better, it makes sense to briefly review this process.

 The init state is the first state that is entered.
 It has at least one recipe 'R(outside)', i.e. the recipe to be applied when coming from 'outside' the state machine.
 If it has another entry that is undetermined, then the init state becomes a horizon state.

-Every determined entry can be traced back to a spring or a mouth state that performed interference.
-Every undetermined entry can be traced back to a mouth state that is unable to perform interference.
-Any transition sequence starts at the initial state which is either a spring or a horizon state.
-If it is a spring it propagates a determined recipe to the next mouth state.
-Any mouth state propagates determined recipes as long as all entries are determined.
-This continues until the recipe propagation hits a mouth state that is unable to determine all of its entries.
-However, at least the entry by which it is reached is determined.
+If the init state has no other entry, then it is a spring and determined recipes are propagated through accumulation.
+Accumulation ends with the determination of an entry into a mouth state.
+If the reached mouth state has ends up with determined entries, then a determined recipe is propagated until a terminal or another mouth state is reached.
+If a mouth state is reached where not all entries are determined, then its output recipe is undetermined.
+Consequently, all successor states of that state are undetermined.
+It follows the following statement.

 STATEMENT: